bohdanbobrowski/blog2epub/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/bohdanbobrowski/blog2epub/graphs/commit-activity) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

 Convert blog to epub using command line or GUI.

 ### Supported blogs:
 - *.wordpress.com and some blogs based on Wordpress
 - *.blogspot.com

 ### Main features

 - command line (CLI) and graphic user interface (GUI)
-- downloads all text contents of selected blog to epub file,
+- script downloads all text contents of selected blog to epub file,
-- downloads post comments,
+- if it's possible, it includes post comments,
-- downloads images, resizes them (to 400x300px) and converts to grayscale,
+- images are resized (to 400x300px) and converted to grayscale,
 - one post = one epub chapter,
 - chapters are sorted by date ascending,
 - cover is generated automatically from downloaded images.